 Each type of transportation assist for a personal mobility device has its share of pros and cons.
 But if convenience, safety and cost-savings are important to you, then a hitch-mounted car lift for your power wheelchair might be just what you need.

-, offer easy, one-button operation.
+Externally mounted lifting platforms, like the HOVERLIFT® for Vehicles, offer easy, one-button operation.
 Contact Hoveround today.
-Call 1-800-308-9295 to learn more about this compact, money-saving vehicle lift for transporting your personal mobility device.
+Call 1-800-542-7236 to learn more about this compact, money-saving vehicle lift for transporting your personal mobility device.

 This article is for general informational purposes only.